rusty-bits/OC-tool/README.md

 **Vault files:**

-The tool will automatically build the required vault files based on the setting of the `RequireVault` field in `config.plist` or `debug-config.plist` and place them in the `EFI/OC` directory
+The tool will automatically build the required vault files based on the setting of the `RequireVault` field in `config.plist` and place them in the `EFI/OC` directory

 ---